IHTSDO/snowstorm/docs/loading-snomed.md

 To delete any existing Snowstorm Elasticsearch indices and load the RF2 **Snapshot** start Snowstorm with the following arguments:

-`java -Xmx4g -jar target/snowstorm*.jar --delete-indices --import=<Absolute-path-of-SNOMED-CT-RF2-zip>`
+`java -Xms2g -Xmx4g -jar target/snowstorm*.jar --delete-indices --import=<Absolute-path-of-SNOMED-CT-RF2-zip>`

-This will take between 30-60 minutes depending on the performance of your machine/server.
+This will take between 30-60 minutes depending on the performance of your machine.

 ## Loading Release Full Files